This is the multi-page printable view of this section. Click here to print.

 Managed AxoRouter deployments

-This deployment mode is similar to the previous one, but instead of writing configurations manually, you use the centralized management UI of Axoflow Console to manage your AxoRouter instances.
-This provides the tightest integration and the most benefits.
-In addition to the unmanaged use case, it gives you:
+In this deployment mode you use the centralized management UI of Axoflow Console to manage your AxoRouter instances.
+This provides the tightest integration and the most benefits, including:

 Unmanaged AxoRouter deployments

 In this mode, you install AxoRouter on the data source to replace its local collector agent, and manage it manually.
-That way you get the functional benefits of using AxoRouter (our aggregator and data curation engine) to collect and classify your data but can manage its configuration as you see fit.
+That way you get the functional benefits of using AxoRouter as an aggregator and data curation engine to collect and classify your data, but can manage its configuration as you see fit.
 This gives you all the benefits of the read-only mode (since AxoRouter includes Axolet as well), and in addition, it provides:

 Read-only mode